 This is known as the stated rate.

-When selling the bonds to investors, the company hopes to sell them for par value.
+When selling the bonds, the issuer hopes to sell them for par value.

 This way, they receive the full face value of each bond from investors.